zachfpadilla/Simplified-SQL/README.md

 # Example Interactions
-An example of 2 very basic interactions with the program; showcases the following features:
+An example of a very basic interaction with the program showcasing the following features:
 - Handling invalid command syntax
 - Creating & dropping tables
 - Selecting from tables from previous sessions